xi-project/xi-filelib/UPGRADE.md

 * Data is backwards compatible.
 Hoorah!
 * FILE_BEFORE_CREATE event (FileUploadEvent) is now named FILE_UPLOAD.
 * FILE_BEFORE_CREATE is now a _new_ event (FileEvent) triggered before creation of files.
+* Refactorations and simplifications in plugins.
+Check your custom ones, they may require small changes.

 ## From version 0.10.x to version 0.11.x